loopwerk/loopwerk.io/content/articles/2025-07-16-django-20-years.md

 ---
 tags: django, personal
-summary: Celebrating Django's 20th birthday by looking back at 16 years of personal Django usage, how it evolved, favorite packages, and what I'd love to see in the future.
+summary: Django turned 20!
+A look back at my 16 years with it, my favorite packages, and what I'd love to see in the future.
 ---

 # Django at 20: a personal journey through 16 years

-Django turned 20 [a few days ago](https://www.djangoproject.com/weblog/2025/jul/13/happy-20th-birthday-django/), which is a remarkable milestone for any software project.
-I've been along for most of that ride, starting my Django journey in September 2009.
+Django turned 20 [a few days ago](https://www.djangoproject.com/weblog/2025/jul/13/happy-20th-birthday-django/), which is a huge milestone for any software project.
+I've been along for most of that ride; I started using Django in September 2009.
 That's almost 16 years ago!
-It's been fascinating to watch both Django and my use of it evolve over time.

 ## From server-rendered pages to APIs and back